Moderate Income Housing and Reporting

 • The number of residential certificates of occupancy the municipality issued during the previous 12-month period (May 1, 2025 – April 30, 2026).

 • Municipalities will report this through a Qualtrics survey, similar to previous MIH reports.
 The link to the Qualtrics survey will be published below on May 1, 2026.
+The link to the Qualtrics survey can be found in the next section.

 • For Counties